sunface/rust-by-practice/en/src/compound-types/slice.md

 }
 ```

 A slice reference is a two-word object, for simplicity reasons, from now on we will use slice instead of `slice reference`.
 The first word is a pointer to the data, and the second word is the length of the slice.
-The word size is the same as usize, determined by the processor architecture, eg 64 bits on an x86-64.
+The word size is the same as usize, determined by the processor architecture, e.g. 64 bits on an x86-64.
 Slices can be used to borrow a section of an array, and have the type signature `&[T]`.

 2. 🌟🌟🌟
 ```rust,editable